 Banking in Greece

 Mobile and internet banking in Greece are commonly available.
 It's possible to pay by card for most transactions, although some smaller businesses and restaurants may only accept cash, so it's a good idea for expats to keep some cash on them, especially outside of cities and away from major tourist destinations.

 Opening a bank account

 Opening a bank account in Greece is fairly easy.
 Before this can be done, however, expats will need to apply for a Greek tax number, called an AFM (Arithmo Forologiko Mitro).
-To get an AFM number, expats will need to bring their passport to their closest tax office and fill in the relevant form.
-Once the application has been processed, the tax office provides a document stating the applicant’s nine-digit AFM number.
+To get an AFM number, expats will need to bring their passports to their closest tax office and fill in the relevant form.
+Once the application has been processed, the tax office provides a document stating the applicant's nine-digit AFM number.

 Once they have their AFM number, non-resident bank applicants will need to present proof of identity.
-This could be in the form of a passport, national identity card or driver’s licence, though some banks are more specific about what forms of identity they accept.
+This could be in the form of a passport, national identity card or driving licence, though some banks are more specific about what forms of identity they accept.
 A recent utility bill as proof of address may also be necessary, as well as proof of income, such as recent payslips or an employer's letter.
 Finally, expats will need to pay a deposit.
 The amount varies between individual banks.